valkyrie2/ROGemPick/README.md

 2. It automatically selects the best deposit zone based on your current score
 3. When enough score is accumulated for an upgrade, it applies the upgrade immediately
 4. The process continues for the specified number of days
-5. Results are displayed in a chart and detailed table
+5. Results are displayed in charts and a detailed table
+6. Color coding helps identify upgrade days (green) and quota limit days (yellow)

 ## Technologies Used